 You should vacuum at least once a week with a CRI Seal of Approval/Green Label vacuum cleaner.

-Vacuum once a day in high traffic areas where you spend most of your time.
+Once a day in high traffic areas where you spend most of your time.

-Vacuum twice a week in medium traffic areas.
+Twice a week in medium traffic areas.

-Vacuum weekly in light traffic areas, using attachments to vacuum corners and edges.
+Weekly in light traffic areas, using attachments to vacuum corners and edges.

 Caring for Your Vacuum